kodell80305/three-in-one-robot/README.md

-So, I need to take care of modlling the following:
+So, I need to take care of mod3lling the following:

 * Extrude platform
 * Rotary pointer (m3 screw dropped through the gear)